 5. Organize!
 Finally, set up new organization systems in the renovated rooms.
 I hate taking the time to put something away when it’s just putting one mess on top of another mess, so I decided to do it right and get organized.

-For me, this meant getting rid of a ton of clothes, storing away my excess winter clothes (I love scarves!) and my summer clothes, plus my mountain of extra blankets and pillows.
-So while I was at Lowes with my mom last weekend, I picked up some things in the closet organizing aisle to help me, including these Ziploc® Space Bags®.
+For me, this meant getting rid of a ton of clothes, storing away my excess winter clothes (I love scarves!) and summer clothes, plus my mountain of extra blankets and pillows.
+So while I was shopping last weekend, I picked up some things in the closet organizing aisle to help me, including these Ziploc Space Bags.
 My first step?
-Tackling my bedroom’s vintage laundry cart which is supposed to be where we store our extra blankets and the bed pillows (because they do not get thrown on the floor every night regardless of what the husband believes), but which instead has become the “Mountain in the Corner”.
-Here’s the before photos: The laundry cart originally contained our normal extra blankets and pillows, but here’s what I found in the Mountain:
+Tackling my bedroom’s vintage laundry cart which is supposed to be where we store our extra blankets and the bed pillows (because they do not get thrown on the floor every night regardless of where my husband thinks they should go), but which instead has become the “Mountain in the Corner”.

 - 7 blankets